COVID-19 Update: All events to be held virtually until further notice.

 "I was so surprised the first time I saw the comments!
 I didn't know people out there cared.
 When you come in here and you see you've been on the news, you figure people must be scared of you and no longer care about you.
 When I read what the people at Write Night wrote on my poetry, I saw that they didn't think I was an animal, but just a human being who made a bad choice.
 It made me want to keep on writing!"

-By recognizing our shared humanity, we can build stronger, safer and better communities.
+By recognizing our shared humanity, we can build stronger, safer and more connected communities.

 We all just need to get On the Same Page.